entando/entando-core/README.md

 * [How to use] (https://github.com/entando/entando-core/wiki/How-To-Use) page provides contents to start basic implementation.
 * [FAQ] (https://github.com/entando/entando-core/wiki/Faq) page provides all the answers to general questions.

+You can request bug fixes and new features on the [issues] (https://github.com/entando/entando-core/issues) page.
 For latest updated news, please visit the company websites: http://www.entando.com